dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 11.2.20. `{:testGenerators [parameter, generator]+}` {#sec-test-generators-attribute}

-This attribute instructs Dafny test generation to override an input parameter with a value obtained by calling the specified generator function or method.
+During test generation, this attribute instructs Dafny to use provided methods and/or functions to construct values that are not constrained by the solver.
 A method annotated with `{:testGenerators}` must always be a test entry method.

 For example, consider the following Dafny code: